The pierced frenulum issue

 Now it looks bruised due to a skin tear I just got a few days before I decided to cut what was left of the frenulum.

 This is about four weeks later.
 The frenulum nubs were starting to flatten out and there was no more pain in that area when retracting the foreskin.

 This is about 8 weeks later and you can see that its healing very well.
 Yes folks these things take a long time to heal.
-I have a few tricks I have learned to heal injuries like this so there is very little or know scar tissue.
+I have a few tricks I have learned to heal injuries like this.

 I am just using this as a reference to show where I had to cut although it looked much worse then this when I made the cut.

 Now I need to stress this point.
 I used Dual tension with a notched push plate for many years.
 No issues.
 I used a notched conform plate for a few years.
 Again No issues.
 I only stopped using dual tension because my glans have become very sensitive over the years from being restored.
 My glans have changed so much so that using Dual tension at this stage was just to aggressive.